 dx run dataset-extender (use -h for help)

-The Dataset Extender application is an application meant to help expand your core dataset so that the entire team can access newly generated data.
+The Dataset Extender application is an application meant to help expand your core dataset so that you and the entire team can access newly generated data.
 It is a lightweight app focused on quickly expanding core datasets with newly generated or acquired data that is to be shared with collaborators.

 Expansion of a core, controlled dataset is meant to be performed using the Data Model Loader to allow for greater control over system interpretation of data.